Click to Skip Ahead

 2. Environment and Conditions

 Cavalier King Charles Spaniels are small dogs, but they are also double-coated.
-This means that though they are small, they will generally be warm, and chances are that if temperatures are good for you, they are good for them.
+This means that while they are small, they will generally be warm, and chances are that if temperatures are good for you, they are good for them.

 3. Enclosure Size/Living Quarters/Housing